Nifra6/dotfiles/README.md

 chezmoi init --apply https://gitlab.com/nifra/dotfiles.git
 ```

-The packages will be installed automatically (when I have finished the `.chezmoidata/packages.yaml`).
+The packages will be installed automatically, but for now not everything is automatic (like `yay` install, colors and wallpaper).
+Yes I want to full automatize install from bare Arch to my distro.
+No I don't plan to do that soon.

 ### Ubuntu :